 A good example of this problem is Tanzania (Galabawa 2001; Wedgwood 2005).
 Taken at face value, Tanzania has a very high reported education level.
 This is most likely the result of the 1974 Universal Primary Education Movement, which increased accessibility of primary education and enrollment rates.
 The problem is that the quality of education reportedly was very low.
-In addition, the crisis Tanzania experienced in the 1980s further lowered the quality and enrollments declined significantly.
+In addition, the economic crisis Tanzania experienced in the 1980s further lowered the quality and enrollments declined significantly.
 Hence, it is unclear to what extent reported education levels reflect women’s actual human capital.
-The result is that education does not appear to have as a substantial effect on fertility in Tanzania as other found elsewhere Alam and Pörtner (2016).
+The result is that education does not appear to have a substantial effect on fertility decline in Tanzania as found elsewhere (Alam and Pörtner 2016).

 The final explanation for differences in TFRs across regions is the role of urbanization.
-When talking about fertility and its determinants in Sub-Saharan Africa one discussion seems to be essentially absent and that is the difference between urban and rural areas.
-As a rule all regions have had and have higer fertility in rural areas than in urban areas.
+One topic that seems to be essentially absent in discussions about fertility and its determinants in Sub-Saharan Africa is the difference between urban and rural areas.
+As a rule, all regions have had and still have higher fertility in rural areas than in urban areas.
 This is directly in line with what we expect.
 The cost of children is clearly higher in urban areas than in rural areas, even for women with the same amount of education—and therefore the same opportunity cost of time.
-Sub-Saharan Africa is no difference.
-An example is Ethiopia in 2011, where the overall TRF is 4.8, but that covers a TFR of 5.5 in rural areas and only 2.6 in urban areas (Central Statistical Agency/Ethiopia and ICF International 2012).
+Sub-Saharan Africa is no different.
+An example is Ethiopia in 2011, where the overall TRF is 4.8, but that masks a TFR of 5.5 in rural areas and only 2.6 in urban areas (Central Statistical Agency/Ethiopia and ICF International 2012).
 Part of the explanation for the lower fertility is the higher average education level of women in urban areas than in rural areas.
-But, even for women with the same education level fertility is lower in urban areas than in rural areas (Ainsworth, Beegle, and Nyamete 1996).
+But, even for women with the same education level, fertility is lower in urban areas than in rural areas (Ainsworth, Beegle, and Nyamete 1996).

 There has, however, not been a systematic examination of how fertility varies with education in urban areas across different regions.
-If predicted fertility is similar across regions for the same level of education that would suggest that Sub-Saharan Africa is not inherently different.
+If predicted fertility is similar across regions for the same level of education, that would suggest that Sub-Saharan Africa is not inherently different.
 A lower “return” to education could either be an indication that the quality of education is lower, that the opportunity cost increases with higher education is not as high in Sub-Saharan Africa as in other areas (either because of the lower quality or because of lower levels of development), or it could suggest that there is something inherently different in what determines fertility in Sub-Saharan Africa than in other regions.

 Timing of Fertility

-How couple time their births is relevant both because it provides us with an idea of how good people are at controlling their fertility and because timing of births may impact the health of both mother and children.
+How couples time their births is relevant both because it provides us with an idea of how good people are at controlling their fertility and because timing of births may impact the health of both a mother and her children.
 We know, however, surprisingly little about what determines the timing of births in developing countries.
 Especially with more and more women entering the labor force in developing countries, understanding how timing decisions are made will be important for the design of suitable policies.
 The lack of research is partly because of data limitations and partly because of the difficulty in identifying the causal relationship between timing and other decisions, such as labor supply.

-The three sub-areas where we do have some information is the timing of first birth, how births respond to shocks, and how the sex of the last child affect timing of the next birth.
+The three sub-areas where we do have some information are the timing of first births, how births respond to shocks, and how the sex of the last child affects timing of the next birth.
 This section covers the timing of first birth and leaves the two other areas for the sections below.